Spinal Cord Infarction

 What is spinal cord infarction?

-Symptoms, which generally appear within minutes or a few hours of the infarction, may include:
+Other symptoms, which generally appear within minutes or a few hours, may include:

 • Aching pain down through the legs